All of us want a convenient kitchen life, and there is nothing easier than reheating the meal in a microwave within seconds or minutes.

 Especially plastic #2 High-Density Polyethylene (HDPE) is microwave-safe because it can tolerate temperatures between -40 to 130 degrees Celsius.

 HDPE is usually used to manufacture food containers.
 As a result, it’s long-lasting and doesn’t deteriorate quickly.
 Plus, you can reuse it without any hygiene issues.

-What Containers Are Microwave Safe?
+What Containers Are Microwaves Safe?

 Plastic #5 Polypropylene (PP)

 It’s why pp 5 plastic microwave is used for food containers, bowls, and catering plates.
-Plus, polypropylene is lightweight, durable and safe to reuse.
+Plus, polypropylene is lightweight, durable, and safe to reuse.
 However, it might not be acceptable in all the recycling units.

 All the plastic types are generally manufactured using petroleum, which means they release chemicals when exposed to high temperatures.

-So, we suggest discontinuing using a plastic container, bowl or plate when it wears out.
+So, we suggest discontinuing using a plastic container, bowl, or plate when it wears out.

 Things to remember